Your playbook to and through college

 • Ask coaches directly about scholarship availability before applying

-• Apply to multiple schools (8-12) to compare offers
+• Apply to 8-12 schools to compare offers and negotiate

 • Look for schools with strong international student support

-• Consider Division II & III - often better academic aid packages
+• Consider D2 & D3 - often better academic aid packages

-• Negotiate - if you have multiple offers, schools may increase aid
+• Negotiate offers - schools may increase aid if you have multiple offers

 • Check renewal requirements - GPA minimums, athletic performance